7/11/2024

 Chief Executive Officer

 Thank you.
-And then Richard asks, and I'm going to collapse these questions into one saying that how important are these data and the fact that Mitazalimab is almost phase 3 ready in partnering discussion slash business development.
-It's clear first and foremost that 18 months data that we released a couple of weeks ago have raised a few eyebrows, so to speak, both in the scientific community and clinical community as Sumit mentioned, but also with potential partners.
-Both partners that were already engaged in discussions and diligence with with alligator, but it has certainly also driven a couple of potential new partners into the discussion.
-So, so both of this is very important that the data hold true, that they are truly differentiated from what has been seen before.
-And the fact that we have established a clear path to approval with the FDA, of course, takes away a significant uncertainty in the program and therefore.
-Will has positively influenced the dialogue with potential partners.
-And then a thought question here from Richard, what what more activities are needed before you can send in a phase 3 application?
-So I think we are working.
-We are working on a number of activities preparing that we are now at a place where the phase 3 manufacturing process has been the development has been finalized.
-The next step for alligator is to push the bottom for for manufacturing that that molecule.
-We are currently in dialogue with European and US authorities about about about further CMC activities and what's needed there.
-We are talking to potential clinical research organizations to to help with the trial and so meet you can probably leave it a little bit to some of the activities that are ongoing to fine tune the actual phase 3 trial based on the input, not only from the FDA, but from a number of key opinion leaders that that we've had recently.
+And then Richard asks, and I'm going to collapse these questions into one, saying that how important are these data and the fact that Mr. Salomap is almost phase three ready in partnering discussion slash business development?
+It's clear first and foremost that the 18-month data that we released a couple of weeks ago have raised a few eyebrows, so to speak, both in the scientific community and clinical community, as Sumit mentioned, but also with potential partners, both partners that were already engaged in discussions and diligence with Alligator, but it has certainly also driven a couple of potential new partners into the discussion. so both of this is is very important that the data hold true that they are truly differentiated from from what has been seen before and the fact that we have established a clear path to approval with with the fda of course takes away a significant uncertainty in the program and and therefore has positively influenced the dialogue with potential partners.
+And then a fourth question here from Richard, what more activities are needed before you can send in a phase three application?
+So I think we are working on a number of activities preparing that.
+We are now at a place where the phase three manufacturing process, the development has been finalized.
+The next step for Alligator is to push the bottom for for manufacturing that molecule.
+We are currently in dialogue with European and US authorities about further CMC activities and what's needed there.
+We are talking to potential clinical research organizations to help with the trial.
+And Sumit, you can probably allude a little bit to some of the activities that are ongoing to fine tune the actual phase three trial based on the input not only from the FDA, but from a number of key opinion leaders that we've had recently.

 speaker